 - 7.12.1.
 The requirements of Article 6(3) as related to screening the need for appropriate assessment of a project under part XAB, section 177U of the Planning and Development Act 2000 as amended, are considered fully in this section. - 7.12.2.
 Background on the Application: A Screening Statement for Appropriate Assessment (AA), dated August 2020, prepared by Simon Clear & Associates was submitted with the application.
 The site is identified and is located within an established urban area and is approximately 50 m from the River Slaney estuary on the opposite side of Commercial Quay.
 The development includes the demolition of existing buildings on site and full clearance of the site and the construction of a mixes use development over basement car parking providing for a hotel, restaurant and retail uses and 10 no. apartments.
-The applicant's Stage 1 AA Screening Report was prepared in line with current best practice guidance and provides a description of the proposed development and identifies European Sites within a possible zone of influence of the development.
+The applicant's Stage 1 AA Screening Report was prepared in line with current best practice guidance and provides a description of the proposed development.
 An Outline Construction Management Plan was submitted with the application and subsequently revised at further information stage. - 7.12.3.
 The AA Screening Report '..concluded that there is no likelihood of any significant effects on Natura 2000 sites arising from the proposed development, either alone or in combination with other plans or projects.
 It is considered that Stage 2 Appropriate